Can You Pressure Wash Pool Filters? Safe Cleaning Guide

 Safety Considerations

-Always wear safety equipment when pressure washing filters:
+Always wear safety equipment when cleaning filters:

 - Safety glasses to protect from debris